"We have the right to know what is in our food."

 What are GMOs (Genetically Modified Organisms)?

 Genetic modification produces results that otherwise would not appear in nature.
 Down to Earth is opposed to the development of products containing GMOs because we believe they may pose health, safety, and other potential risks that far outweigh the purported benefits.

 Down to Earth’s Long-Term Goal is to be:

 All-Organic & GMO-Free

 Down to Earth’s long-term goal is to be all-organic & GMO-free.
-As we move towards our long-term goal to be all-organic and GMO-free, we give priority to organic and Non-GMO Project Verified products in our purchasing decisions, and are gradually eliminating products that contain GMOs.
-We:
+As we move towards our long-term goal to be all-organic and GMO-free, we give priority to organic and Non-GMO Project Verified products in our purchasing decisions, and we:

 - Do not sell single ingredient GMO foods (including papaya, corn, soy, canola or sugar produced from GMO sugar beets)